Kinetic Random-Field Nonreciprocal Ising Model: Introduction

 Phase transitions and their universality are key concepts in Statistical Physics, especially for systems exhibiting collective behaviour \cite{landau, kadanoff, stanley, wilson}.
 Many of these systems function far from equilibrium, where the presence of nonzero probability currents and particular symmetries can give rise to non-equilibrium phase transitions.
-Such phase transitions occur across a wide range of systems, including driven and active systems \cite{cates,buttinoni,Grafke,geyer,martin}, biology \cite{liu}, neuroscience \cite{mazzucato,jercog}, fluid dynamics \cite{grafke1}, climate science \cite{simonnet}, population dynamics \cite{kwon,buhl}, etc. In many of these non-equilibrium systems, the effective interactions can be non-reciprocal---interactions that violate action–reaction symmetry between different particles or species.
-Recent studies have shown that nonreciprocal interactions can give rise to entirely new classes of collective behaviour---including time-dependent ordered phases and transitions governed by exceptional points---that lie beyond the scope of conventional free-energy minimisation \cite{fruchart,you,dadhichi,loos}.
-Experimental studies have demonstrated that nonreciprocal interactions can drive self-assembly in both biological \cite{tan} and synthetic \cite{ibele} systems.
-In living systems, nonreciprocal interactions are often attributed to information asymmetry arising from environmental factors (e.g., airflow) or sensory mechanisms (e.g., vision) \cite{dadhichi}.
-Another interesting observation is the emergence of polarity through the self-organisation of self-propelled active molecules in a binary mixture of non-polar particles interacting via nonreciprocal interactions \cite{soto}.
-Nonreciprocal interactions involving more than two species can lead to significantly more complex behaviours, such as periodic clustering and explosive dynamics, as observed in a system of enzymes connected cyclically in chemical configuration space \cite{reboul}.
-During the past decade, research on nonreciprocal interactions has both highlighted and expanded our understanding of the diverse collective behaviours that can arise in inherently non-equilibrium systems.
+Such phase transitions occur across a wide range of systems, including driven and active systems \cite{cates,buttinoni,Grafke,geyer,martin}, biology \cite{liu}, neuroscience \cite{mazzucato,jercog}, fluid dynamics \cite{grafke1}, climate science \cite{simonnet}, population dynamics \cite{kwon,buhl}, etc. In many of these non-equilibrium systems, the effective interactions can be nonreciprocal---interactions that violate action–reaction symmetry between different particles or species.
+Recent studies show that nonreciprocal interactions produce new collective behaviours—such as time-dependent ordered phases and transitions involving exceptional points—that go beyond traditional free-energy minimisation \cite{fruchart,you,dadhichi,loos}.
+Experiments reveal that nonreciprocal interactions drive self-assembly in biological \cite{tan} and synthetic \cite{ibele} systems.
+In living organisms, these interactions often stem from information asymmetry due to environmental factors (e.g., airflow) or sensory mechanisms (e.g., vision) \cite{dadhichi}.
+An interesting observation is the emergence of polarity from self-organisation of self-propelled active molecules in a binary mixture of non-polar particles with nonreciprocal interactions \cite{soto}.
+Interactions among more than two species can produce complex behaviours like periodic clustering and explosive dynamics, as seen in enzymes cyclically linked in chemical configuration space \cite{reboul}.
+Over the past decade, research on nonreciprocal interactions has expanded our understanding of diverse collective behaviours in inherently nonequilibrium systems.